Town of South Congaree

 - COURT | Townofsouthcongaree

-Email the Court Dina Lusk Clerk of Court Email: dlusk@southcongaree.org South Congaree Municipal Court Welcome to the South Congaree Municipal Court.
-The court is part of the integrated judicial system for South Carolina and serves as the judicial branch in the government of the Town of South Congaree.
-We are committed to administering justice in a fair, efficient and professional manner and to ensure that the rights of all persons are observed.
+Email the Court Dina Lusk Clerk of Court Email: dlusk@southcongaree.org SOUTH CONGAREE MUNICIPAL COURT Welcome to the South Congaree Municipal Court.
+The court is part of the integrated judicial system for South Carolina and serves as the judicial branch of the government of the Town of South Congaree.
+We are committed to administering justice in a fair, efficient, and professional manner and to ensuring that the rights of all persons are observed.
 With a focus on protecting those rights, privileges and liberties guaranteed by the Constitution of the United States of America and of the State of South Carolina, South Congaree Municipal Court will consistently and impartially interpret, apply and abide by applicable laws.
 We seek to continually enhance our court operations to promote confidence in our court.
 Municipal Court Information: The South Congaree Municipal Court is located at 119 West Berry Road, West Columbia, SC 29172.
 The Honorable Kenneth W. Ebener serves as the Chief Judge and in a supervisory capacity over court staff.
 The Clerk of Court is responsible for administering the daily operations of the South Congaree Municipal Court.
 South Congaree Municipal Court schedules and adjudicates criminal, traffic and town ordinance violations that occur within the South Congaree Town limits.
 As a court of limited jurisdiction, the Court hears traffic and misdemeanor criminal cases.
-The Municipal Court Division provides: Administrative support to the judicial arm of the court Case management Alternative sentence monitoring Court fines collection Court fine and case load reporting Payment Arrangement Management Collection and Organization Records Tow Lot Management South Congaree Municipal Court conducts court temporarily twice a month on Wednesdays, at 2:30 p.m.
-Proper Attire Required 2023 COURT DATES 2024 COURT DATES Contact the Clerk of Court Email|clerkofcourt@southcongaree.org Phone|803-755-2760 ext.
+The Municipal Court Division provides: Administrative support to the judicial arm of the court Case management Alternative sentence monitoring Court fines collection Court fine and case load reporting Payment Arrangement Management Collection and Organization Records Tow Lot Management South Congaree Municipal Court conducts court on Wednesdays, at 2:00 PM.
+Proper Attire Required Contact the Clerk of Court Email|clerkofcourt@southcongaree.org Phone|803-755-2760 ext.
 103 To pay fines online Click image below To pay over the phone call 844-279-9642

-- BUSINESS LICENSE | Townofsouthcongaree
+- ZONING MAP | Townofsouthcongaree

 - ZONING | Townofsouthcongaree